CoderDojo-Porirua/CoderDojo-Porirua.github.io/techweek2017.md

 Stuff we will look at:

-- Get started on the [Accelerated coding course](https://studio.code.org/s/20-hour) from [code.org](https://code.org), covering core computer science and programming concepts.
+- Get started on an introduction to programming, creating a simple game, deploying a live website using Jekyll, create a Flappy Bird clone, or start learning python!
 - Have a go with [MIT's App Inventor 2](http://appinventor.mit.edu/explore/ai2/beginner-videos.html), and develop and install an app on an Android phone.

 Event dates: